Grupo-Abraxas/react-bpmn-modeler/README.md

 * **onElementChange:** A function that runs every time a bpmn modeler element changes, accepts as a parameter a variable that contains the exported file in a text string.

-* **onTaskTarget:** It is a function that is executed when you click on the gear icon in the side pad of a task element, it accepts a function that receives as event parameter of the selected element.
+* **onTaskConfigurationClick:** It is a function that is executed when you click on the gear icon in the side pad of a task element, it accepts a function that receives as event parameter of the selected element.

 *event.detail* returns